Robert Stethem

-Robert Dean Stethem (November 17, 1961 – June 15, 1985) was a United States Navy Seabee diver who was murdered by the Lebanese armed forces during the hijacking of the commercial airliner he was aboard, TWA Flight 847.
+Robert Dean Stethem (November 17, 1961 – June 15, 1985) was a United States Navy Seabee diver who was murdered by Hezbollah members during the hijacking of the commercial airliner he was aboard, TWA Flight 847.
 At the time of his death, his Navy rating was Steelworker Second Class (SW2).
 He was posthumously promoted to Master Chief Constructionman (CUCM).

 Early life

 Stethem was born in Waterbury, Connecticut, but grew up in Virginia Beach, Virginia, and Waldorf, Maryland.
 He was one of four children.
 His father, Richard Stethem, retired from the Navy as a Senior Chief after 20 years, continuing to work for it as a civilian afterwards.
-His mother, Patricia, served in the Navy before raising her family, continuing to serve in the U.S. Court of Appeals for the Armed Forces afterwards.
-His brother, Chief Boatswain’s Mate Kenneth Stethem was a Navy SEAL and brother Diver First Class Patrick Stethem served in Underwater Construction Team One for 10 years – the same unit in which Robert served.
+His mother Patricia served with the Navy before raising her family, continuing to serve in the U.S. Court of Appeals for the Armed Forces afterwards.
+His brother, Chief Boatswain's Mate Kenneth Stethem, was a Navy SEAL and brother Diver First Class Patrick Stethem served in Underwater Construction Team One for 10 years – the same unit in which Robert served.
 Stethem had one sister, Sheryl Sierralta.

 He graduated from Thomas Stone High School in 1980, where he played defensive back on the varsity and junior varsity football teams.
 He also played Little League baseball.

-Stethem joined the Navy shortly after graduating, reporting for duty on May 4, 1981.
+Stethem joined the Navy soon after graduating, reporting for duty on May 4, 1981.